RobertLippai/brickset-tracker-spring-api/README.md

 - [X] **Implement security using Spring Security and JWT.**
 - [X] **Implement Role-Based Authorization**
   -   Secure `POST`, `PUT`, and `DELETE` endpoints for sets, brands, and tags so they are only accessible to users with an `EDITOR` or `ADMIN` role.
+- [X] **CI/CD Integration:** Set up GitHub Actions to automatically deploy on push to main.
 - [ ] **Migrate to a Persistent Database**
   - Migrate from the in-memory database to a persistent one, like PostgreSQL.
 - [ ] **Advanced Querying**
   - Add more complex query endpoints (searching, filtering, etc.).
 -   [ ] **Build a Standalone Frontend**

+## Disclaimer
+> This project was created to showcase my work.
+The LEGO® sets and other brand assets (Lumibricks, Pantasy, etc.) shown are used for illustrative and demonstration purposes only.
+All trademarks and copyrights are the property of their respective owners.
+No copyright infringement is intended.